 - In the vSphere Web Client, navigate to the host.

-- List the physical adapters that you want to use outside the scope of Network I/O Control as a comma-separated list to the Net.IOControlPnicOptOut parameter.
+- Type the physical adapters that you want to use outside the scope of Network I/O Control as a comma-separated list for the Net.IOControlPnicOptOut parameter.

 For example: vmnic2,vmnic3